 You might wonder what is in this recipe.
 It is very simple: you use mayonnaise, chopped white onion, pickle relish, and chopped carrots.

-This combination together makes for a slightly sweet tartar sauce that is has a nice crunch to it.
-The carrot adds a nice texture to the tartar sauce that you are going to love.
+This combination together makes for a slightly sweet tartar sauce that has a nice crunch to it.
+The carrot adds a nice texture to the tartar sauce you will love.

 - Put all the ingredients in a bowl.